Popular keywords

 A mat suitable for your height and provides a grip as you focus on the difficult posture is ideal for you to go ahead in your yoga journey.
 Your yoga mat should be at least 6 inches (15cm) longer than your height.
 For example, if you are 5 feet 2 inches (158 cm/ 62 inches) tall, you will require a 5 feet 8 inches (173 cm/ 68 inches) mat.
 Below are the yoga mat dimensions needed per a yoga practitioner’s height.

-Due to the varied yoga mat sizes in the market, you might be wondering what is the standard yoga mat size.
-The standard yoga mat size is 172 cm to 180 cm (68″/71′) long and 60 to 66 cm (24″/26″) wide.
-That makes it 5′ 6″ to 5′ 9″ feet long.
+The standard yoga mat size is 68 inches long and 24 inches wide.
+That makes it 5′ 6″ feet long.
 The average height of women is 163 cm (5′ 3″) and 176.5 cm (5′ 7″) for men.
 For tall people, a mat size larger than a standard mat size will be ideal for practising yoga comfortably.

 Are you wondering what are some other yoga mat sizes?
 Let’s learn about the same.
 For people who are more than 6 feet tall, a yoga mat with 24 inches wide (60.96 cm) and 84 inches long (213.36 cm) will be the ideal size.
 To allow yoga practitioners to enjoy and perform the asanas with comfort, yoga mats with different widths of 26 inches, 28 inches, and 36 inches are available.
 If you have broad shoulders, these mats are suitable for stretching your arms while performing asanas.